KhosroBahrami/Advanced_Driver_Assistance_System/README.md

 The loss function is the combination of localization loss (regression loss) and confidence loss (classification loss): loss = 1/N *(confidence_loss + α * localization_loss)

-where N is the number of positive match and α is the weight for the localization loss.
+where N is the number of positive match and α=1 is the weight for the localization loss.

 ## Non Maxmimum Supression (NMS)